TC is the name of a chemotherapy combination that includes:

 Alcohol may change the way this drug is working.
 Check with your doctor to see if drinking alcohol may harm you while having this treatment.

 You may not be able to become pregnant or father a child after treatment with these drugs.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Men might be able to store sperm before starting treatment.
 And women might be able to store eggs or ovarian tissue.
 But these services are not available in every hospital, so you would need to ask your doctor about this.

 Pregnancy and contraception

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant while you are having treatment and for a few months afterwards.
+This treatment may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment with this drug and for at least a year afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 Don’t breastfeed during this treatment because the drugs may come through in your breast milk.